Skip to contents

 title = "Effect sizes of genes in selected pathways",

-legend_pathway_size_title = "Num. genes",
+legend_pathway_size_title = "Num. genes\n in pathway",

 legend_fixed_dot_size = NULL,

-legend_color_title = "Effect size",
+legend_color_title = "Gene effect size",

 colorkey_breaks = NULL,